 With the Brontë Parsonage Museum and the surrounding beauty of the Yorkshire Dales, you won’t be short of things to do on an amazing weekend.

 2019’s festival season kicks off in early May with Sound City returning to Liverpool’s historic Baltic Triangle in the city centre.

 The best upcoming and underground acts from around the world will be performing in venues around the city.
 With previous years featuring Florence and the Machine, The xx, Ed Sheeran, Calvin Harris and Paloma Faith, who knows which of tomorrow’s megastars will you might see in the cosy city surrounds?

 Hay Festival: 23 May-2 June

 Bringing readers and writers together in the beautiful Brecon Beacons National Park, the Hay Festival is a highlight of the literary calendar.

 2019’s event offers music, talks and workshops galore against the beautiful backdrop of Hay-on-Wye.

 It may have started to commemorate the Tour De France’s visit in 2013, but ‘Le Tour’ grows from strength to strength, with some of the most stunning scenery testing some of cycling’s greatest competitors.

-The women’s race is doubling in size to two days while the men’s race covers all four days, visiting Scarborough, Hull, Leeds, Doncaster and plenty of lovely locations in-between.
+The women’s race is now two days while the men’s race covers all four days, visiting the seaside of Scarborough before ending in Leeds and visiting plenty of lovely locations in-between.

-The 2018 festival’s Guest Director is artist and satirist David Shrigley.
-With an amazingly varied programme, there really is something for everyone.
+With an amazingly varied programme compiled by each year’s Guest Director, there really is something for everyone.